ashlarnder/grouping/README.md

 #> 3 Torgersen           39.0          18.4              191.
 3706.
 2008.
 ```

-This package is a huge time-saver.
-When working with large, unruly
+This package is a huge time-saver in repetitive data analysis.
+When
-datasets and when working across multiple different datasets,
+working with large, unruly data sets and when working across multiple
-summarizing is a key things you will be doing.
-This package puts
+different data sets, summarizing is a key function that is used.
+This
-summarizing data at the tip of your finger.
-This will allow you to apply
+package puts summarizing data at the tip of your finger.
+It allows you
-a cleaner and quicker data analysis.
-You can even apply two summary
+to apply a cleaner and quicker data analysis.
+You can even
-functions to the same dataset.
+simultaneously apply two summary functions to the same data set.

 ``` r
 group_summary(mtcars, cyl, c(mean,sd))